 grennan – n.
 A textbook example.
 “That’s a grennan of a sneaky henkeman.”

-grootendorst – adj., Said of an argument that can be endorsed from its final conclusion all the way down to its deepest roots.
-“The argument wasn’t merely valid or cogent or even sound: it was completely grootendorst.”
+grootendorst – adj., Said of an argument that can be endorsed from its final conclusion down to its deepest roots.
+“The argument wasn’t merely valid, cogent, and sound: it was completely grootendorst.”

 habermas – v.
 To overwhelm an opponent by an elitist appeal to popular opinion.
 “By the time he offered his teenage daughter’s tweets as further examples of distortion-free communication, I knew I’d been completely habermassed.”

 hample – adj.
 More than simply sufficient in resolving interpersonal conflict.
-“The boys were given hample warning and that stopped their fighting.”
+“The boys were given hample warning to stop fighting.”

 hansen – adj.
 Careful and scholarly, but ultimately of interest only to its author.
-“That was really quite a hansen treatment of Mill’s argument.”
+“That was a very hansen treatment of Mill’s argument.”

 hatch – v.
 To indulge in educational idealism.
 Hence, hatcher, n.
 One who hatches head-in-the-cloud schemes for educational reform.
-“Little Donald became such a hatcher after talking with the toulman.”
+“Little Donald became such a hatcher after talking with a toulman.”

 hitchcock – n.
 An unfair advantage gained in argument by appealing to actual empirical data.
-“We thought we had her cornered until Inga pulled out her hitchcock.”
+“We thought we had David cornered until he pulled out his hitchcock.”

 hoaglund – n.
 The net weight of the burden of proof.

 houtloss – v.
-To pursue an argument above and beyond the call of duty – and beyond the capacity of one’s opponents.
-“With his extraordinary stamina, Peter was able to houtloss everyone else at the negotiating table.”
+To pursue an argument beyond the call of duty – and beyond the capacity of one’s opponents.
+“With extraordinary stamina, Peter houtlossed everyone else at the negotiating table.”

 jackson-and-jacobs –n.
 The academic party game also known as “Find the Premise.”